This website is intended to meet several

 play.
 Titles with reams of statistical data and complicated

-procedures tend to be labelled simulations while those that favour
+procedures may be labelled simulations while those that favour

-less complexity can be referred to simply as "games" in the specific
+less complexity might be referred to simply as "games" in the

 Levels of Simulation